lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 However as I already mentioned, discovering the behavioural rules of a system becomes much more difficult if the interacting parts *aren't* constant over time.
 In complex adaptive systems, "natural laws" at the level of the system aren't fixed, they can change over time as the interacting parts change.
-For example, the rules that seem to govern the economy depend on the structure of the economy, and on the usual, average behavioural patterns of people.
+For example, the rules that seem to govern the economy depend on the structure of the economy, and on the usual, average behaviour of people.
 If these things change, so sometimes do the rules.
 Even worse, a seemingly small change in the underlying parts or interactions can occasionally lead to dramatically different system rules and behaviours.
 Minor interaction details can therefore matter a lot.